[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 [Guest Post] Being a Submissive with ADHD by Redridingbrat

-While I don’t have an actual diagnosis of ADHD, I’ve long felt that it’s something I very likely have at least to some degree.
+While I don’t have an actual diagnosis of ADHD, I’ve long know that it’s something I probably have.
 Whenever I see any ADHD content, from medical information to memes, I find myself going “yep, it me”.
-So I wasn’t altogether surprised when I also found this piece from my friend Redridingbrat (she/her) deeply relatable.
+It impacts virtually every aspect of my life.
+So I wasn’t altogether surprised when I also found this piece from my friend Redridingbrat (she/her) about ADHD and its impact on BDSM and kink deeply relatable.

 I feel very strongly that kink is for all consenting adults who want to engage in it.
 Many of the images we see online and in the media are reductive, exclusionary, and harmful.
 That’s why it’s so important to me to represent a diversity of experiences on this blog.
-To that end, I’m thrilled to bring you this piece from RRB on ADHD and submission.
+To that end, I’m thrilled to host RRB’s thoughts on ADHD in a BDSM relationship.

 As always, you can help me to pay more lovely guest writers by chipping in via the tip jar.